 However, there are a few challenges that need to be addressed:

-- Even if many exchange platforms are emerging, it’s still not that easy to trade bitcoins for goods and services.
-However, they are becoming more and more popular.
+Though many exchange platforms are emerging, and digital currencies are gaining popularity, it’s still not easy to trade bitcoins for goods and services.

-- Bitcoin, like many other cryptocurrencies, is very volatile: there aren’t that many Bitcoins available in the market and the demand is changing rapidly.
-Bitcoin price is very effected by large events or announcements in the cryptocurrencies industry.
+Bitcoin, like many other cryptocurrencies, is very volatile: There aren’t many bitcoins available in the market and the demand is changing rapidly.
+Bitcoin price is erratic, changing based on large events or announcements in the cryptocurrencies industry.

-- The technology is still in its infancy.
-New tools are developed every day to improve the blockchain security stability while offering a broader range of features, tools and services.
+New use cases are arising all the time — like the possibility of creating a fully decentralized platform that runs smart contracts like Ethereum.
+But it’s important to remember that the technology is still in its infancy.
+New tools are being developed every day to improve blockchain security while offering a broader range of features, tools, and services.